Myanmar (Burma)

 NECESSARY ACTION:

-The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar, ensure continued reporting on the crisis and refer the situation to the ICC.
+The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar, ensure continued reporting on the crisis and refer the situation across the country to the ICC.
 All UN member states, regional organizations and the UNSC should impose sanctions on Myanmar’s oil, gas and banking sectors and block the military’s access to arms and aviation fuel.
 Foreign companies should immediately divest and sever ties with all businesses linked to the military.

 More states should formally intervene in the ICJ case.
 All those responsible for atrocity crimes, including senior military leaders, should face international justice.